 By our standards, we would consider Cover FX to be Cruelty-Free.

-Below is a screenshot of Cover FX’s official animal testing statement:
+Below is a screenshot of what’s currently stated on Cover FX’s website about its animal testing policy:

 In an email response, Cover FX further explains their animal testing policy and cruelty-free commitment stating,